Right-click here to download the MP3

 I’m back from Sundance!
 What a ride this year.
 So much to tell you guys.
-The first interview in my Sundance Film Festival Interview Series (co-produced with my buddies Adam Bowman at Media Circus PR) is legendary producer David Permut.
+The first interview in my Sundance Film Festival Interview Series is legendary producer David Permut.

 Enjoy my interview with David Permut.